kulu123-z/DarkModeMedium/README.md

 # DarkModeMedium

+this repository contains code for dark mode in medium website to enable it follow step that define below.

 1) First go to inspect by right click
 2) Second go on source
 3) Create new snippet and give it any name and copy paste code that i share here and save it by ctrl+s